MicrosoftDocs/winapps-winrt-api/microsoft.applicationmodel.resources/resourceloader_resourceloader_1221375020.md

 Constructs a new [ResourceLoader](resourceloader.md) object for the "Resources" subtree of the currently running app's main [ResourceMap](resourcemap.md).

 ## -remarks
-The empty constructor typically allows access relative to a resource file's resources (resources.resjson or resources.resw).
+The empty constructor typically allows access relative to a resource file's resources.

 This constructor fails with an exception if the main [ResourceMap](resourcemap.md) does not have a "Resources" subtree.